 I have a Graphic Design diploma from Sheridan College in Oakville, Ontario.
 Upon my graduation I was very thrilled to take up work in some amazing boutique graphic design studios in Toronto, studios like Concrete Design, and Q30.
 This was an amazing time where I solidified my love of typography, colour, paper, space on a page, and all the elements and effects of visual communication.

 As time has passed I have found a real love and fascination with creative expression and the creative process.
 How we create, why we create, what we get out of the process, as well as what happens when we don't take the time to create.
 I believe these hands on things are crucial to maintaining a wholeness in most people.
-The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but also a peace, and connection, a strong way to stay present.
+The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but also a form of peace, a way of connection, release, healing, and a the ability to stay present.

 I currently teach a beautiful range of students from 7-70 - Zoom art classes for the Oakville Arts Studio, an in-person class for the Oakville Arts Society, an in-person/online program for the Canadian Tapestry and Texture Centre and I myself am in the Expressive Arts Therapist Diploma program at the CREATE Institute in Toronto!